-PMBOK® Guide Fifth Edition defines risk mitigation “Risk mitigation is a risk response strategy whereby the project team acts to reduce the probability of occurrence or impact of a threat is known as Risk Mitigation Plan.
+As per the PMBOK® Guide “A risk response strategy where by the project team acts to decrease the probability of occurrence or impact of a threat is known as Risk Mitigation Plan.

 Risk responses identified using contingent response strategy is called contingency plans.

-It’s often observed that test takers consider these two risk plans as mutually exclusive, which however is not the case.
-At times, you may have to plan both the mitigation risk response and the contingency response alongside.
-In such urgent situations, you have to make a proactive plan of actions to reduce the probability and impact of the risk and also stay prepared with the contingency plan and monitor triggers or warning signs in case the risk is inevitable.
+It’s often observed that Project Management Professional (PMP)® test takers consider contingency and mitigation risk response as mutually exclusive.
+This is not the case.
+At times, we may have to plan both the mitigation risk response and the contingency response alongside.
+Often we first plan mitigation strategies to lower the probability and/ impact of the risk.
+And afterward, whatever risk is remaining we may plan a contingency for the same.

-Difference between Mitigation plan and Contingency Plan
+Mitigation plan VS Contingency Plan

 |Risk Mitigation Plan||Risk Contingency Plan|